 Ingredients you'll need

 - bread flour: has a higher protein content which produces gluten strands, which is needed for a soft and elastic dough.
-If you don't have bread flour, you can use all-purpose flour, but be sure to knead the dough for the recommended time.
+If you don't have bread flour, you can use all-purpose flour, but be sure to knead the dough for the recommended time to reach windowpane stage.

 - active dry yeast: activate the yeast in lukewarm water, unless using instant yeast